tusen-ai/naive-ui/src/color-picker/demos/enUS/basic.demo.md

 # Basic

 A basic color picker.
-Note: choosing a color in a particular mode, that's the mode that will be used.
+Note: when choosing a color in a particular mode, that's the mode that will be used.

 ```html
 <n-color-picker />